Electronic-sniffing dog helps in pedophilia arrest in Mexico

 Hidu found more child porn material taped to a wall beneath a painting, Osborne said.
 “The dog sniffed out a couple of the hard drives in a few places in his apartment that were difficult for humans to find, but the dog sniffed it out.”

-Prosecutors said the drives and devices contained about 4 terabytes of child porn images.
+Prosecutors said the drives and devices contained about 4 terabytes of child sexual abuse material.

 Godoy, the prosecutor, credited Operation Underground Railroad and Hidu for their help in the bust.